-A pergola is a perfect addition to any backyard, offering a shaded area for relaxing or entertaining.
-Not only does it enhance the aesthetic appeal of your outdoor space, but it also adds value to your home.
-In this DIY guide, we will show you how to build a pergola from scratch, providing you with a step-by-step process that’s easy to follow.
+A pergola is an excellent choice to add to any backyard, providing a shaded area where people may sit or entertain.
+On top of that, it enhances the visual appeal of your outdoor space and adds value to your home.
+In this DIY tutorial, we will teach you to build a pergola from scratch and provide a step-by-step process that is easy to follow.

 Step 1: Plan Your Pergola Design

-• Location: Choose a level surface in your backyard or garden where you want the pergola.
-Consider the amount of sunlight or shade the area receives.
+- Location: Decide on a level surface in your backyard or garden, where you would like to put the pergola.
+Consider the amount of sunlight or shade in that area.

-• Size: Measure the area to determine the size of your pergola.
-Standard pergolas typically measure 10x10 feet or 12x12 feet.
+- Size: Measure the area to determine what size your pergola will be.
+Pergolas generally are standard sizes; 10x10 feet or 12x12 feet.

 Step 2: Gather the Materials and Tools